Revegetation of land in Victoria

 The Victorian Government is investing $30.9 million to revegetate and restore at least 20,000 hectares of native habitat across private land in Victoria.
 That's an area 10,000 times the size of the Melbourne Cricket Ground (MCG) that will be transformed into healthy habitat for native wildlife.

-Cassinia Environmental is our delivery partner.
-Cassinia will work with the Victorian Government, Trust for Nature and more than 20 other partners to bring significant co-investment to achieve this ambitious goal and help private landowners tap into financial incentives available through land restoration and carbon markets.
+Cassinia Environmental is our delivery partner and is working with us, Trust for Nature and several other partners to bring significant co-investment to achieve this ambitious goal.
+They are helping private landowners tap into financial incentives available through land restoration and carbon markets.

 Habitat restoration on public land